 What Can You Do With a Home VPN?

-The idea with a home VPN server is to let you use your roaming internet connection as if it were your home service.
-Let’s say you were at a cafe and want to use the WiFi.
-Of course, it’s not secure so usually you’d use a commercial VPN server.
-If however you connected to a VPN server running on your home network, you’d have the same level of safety as sitting at home using the local WiFi or ethernet.
+The idea with a home VPN server is to let you use your roaming Internet connection as if it were your home service.
+Let’s say you were at a cafe and want to use the Wi-Fi.
+Of course, it’s not secure, so usually, you’d use a commercial VPN server.
+If, however, you connect to a VPN server running on your home network, you’d have the same level of safety as sitting at your home, giving you a piece of mind.

-Not only that, but since you are essentially a part of the LAN no matter where you are, you can access network drives, download files and basically do everything else you can usually do at home.
-That also means you can still access any location-locked services you usually have at home when travelling abroad.
+Not only that but since you are essentially a part of the LAN no matter where you are, you can access network drives, download files and basically do everything else you can usually do at your home.
+That also means you can still access any location-locked services you usually have at home when traveling abroad.

-Since your home internet connection is acting like a relay for all your date, it’s speed specifications limit how fast your experience can be.
+Since your home Internet connection is acting like a relay for all your data, it’s speed specifications limit how fast your experience can be.
 This is why ADSL and VDSL are not great choices for home VPN servers.
 Their upload speeds are generally quite poor, which means your download speed on the other end will be just as bad.

-This is only a realistic option for people who have symmetric up- and download speeds.
+This is only a realistic option for people who have symmetric upload and download speeds.
 Fiber internet is the most obvious example of this.
-If your connection’s upload speed is too slow then you’ll be better off coughing up a few bucks a month for a cloud-based VPN service.
+If your connection’s upload speed is too slow, then you’ll be better off coughing up a few bucks a month for a cloud-based VPN service.
 In that case, do check out our roundup of the best VPNs of 2018.

-Some routers have a built in VPN server function.
-If you are lucky enough to already own such a router than almost all the work has already been done for you.
-All you need to do is configure the server and activate it through the router’s web-based interface.
+Some routers have a built-in VPN server function.
+If you are lucky enough to already own such a router, then almost all the work has already been done for you.
+All you need to do is configure the server and activate it through the router’s Web-based interface.

-Another option is to simply install VPN server software on your laptop or desktop PC.
-For this to work the PC can never be switched off.
+Another option is to simply install a VPN server software on your laptop or desktop PC.
+For this to work, your PC can never be switched off.
 On top of this, the VPN software will also take up resources on that machine, which means potential slowdowns while using it.
-Most modern PCs are however so powerful it’s doubtful you’d notice a difference.
+Most modern PCs are however so powerful, it’s doubtful you’d notice a difference.

 Old computers can be dedicated to home VPN server use quite easily.
 Once you’ve got it all configured, just connect it to the router (using Ethernet if possible) and leave it on.